jmgraham30/baseball_weather/README.md

 One may find in this reposiroty:

-- The data needed to reproduce all analyses, see [data](https://github.com/jmgraham30/baseball_weather/tree/main/data) folder.
+- The data needed to reproduce the analyses, see [data](https://github.com/jmgraham30/baseball_weather/tree/main/data) folder.

 - The code used to download the raw data, see scripts `boston_weather_get.R`, `team_home.R`, and `mlb_park_locations.R`.

 - The code used to combine climate and weather data with data on home games played by the [Boston Red Sox](https://www.mlb.com/redsox) [MLB](https://www.mlb.com/) team and the [Fenway Park](https://www.mlb.com/redsox/ballpark) stadium.
+See the script `boston_data_wrangling.R`.

 - All code is contained in the [R](https://github.com/jmgraham30/baseball_weather/tree/main/R) folder.